mmonfils/neighborhood-lab-dsm/tracking-the-blueprint/README.md

 # Tracking the Blueprint

 This folder is our community research space.
 We use it to study how big, macro-level structural decisions eventually trickle down and put pressure on our actual neighborhood streets in central Iowa.
-By connecting the dots here, we can see the pressure coming before it reaches our doorsteps, helping us protect our blocks early.
+By connecting the dots here, we can see the pressure coming before it reaches our doorsteps, giving us the uncompressed facts we need to protect our blocks early.

 ## What We Look Into Here